 Having a cold is no fun.
 Getting the flu, perhaps even less so.
 Both of these viruses tend to proliferate at this time of year, making a walk through your office feel as safe as a stroll through the sewers of Venice at the bubonic plague’s peak.
 There’s still no cure for either malady, but there is constantly advancing science about how both can be avoided and their symptoms lessened.
 Yet old inaccuracies are hard to shake, and they could be getting and keeping you sick.
 Below, we bust the myths.
-So read on, then check out the report that’s changed thousands of lives: 100 Ways to Live to 100!
+And for more on winter colds, learn Why the Flu May Hit Men Harder Than Women.

 Myth: The cold can turn into the flu

 The facts: While the common cold (rhinovirus) and the flu (influenza) are both respiratory illnesses, they’re caused by different viruses.
 They’re confused for one another because they can appear identical at times.
 The big difference is that the flu causes more severe symptoms than the cold, such as fever, body aches, extreme tiredness and dry cough.
 The Centers for Disease Control and Prevention estimates that each year, more than 200,000 people are hospitalized from seasonal flu-related complications.
 The common cold is more likely to produce a runny or stuffy nose and is relatively NBD.
 And for more on the flu, learn the Single Best Way to Prevent the Flu.

 The facts: Still think that a bout of flu is much ado about nothing?
 Sounds like the hubris of someone who hasn’t been brought low by it lately.
 The CDC estimates that 5 to 20 percent of the U.S. population gets the flu each year – and during the 2014-15 flu season, 146 children died from flu-related causes.
 Pregnant women, people with asthma, heart problems or people over 65 are at higher risk of experiencing severe effects, because their immune systems are weaker.